 Tito Trindade is a Full Professor in the Chemistry Department at the University of Aveiro (Portugal) and in the CICECO-Aveiro Materials Institute.
 He has contributed to pioneering research on semiconductor nanomaterials, with current research interests spanning the synthesis, surface modification, properties and impact of diverse nanoparticles.
 These systems include semiconductors, glasses, metals, metal oxides, and derived nanocomposites.
 His research group (nanoLAB@UA) has developed a special expertise in surface chemistry methods applied to colloidal nanoparticles, which have the potential for environmental, energy, and medical applications.
 Other research interests include inorganic-organic hybrid materials and pigments.
 Tito Trindade has been appointed to various positions, including Director of the Department of Chemistry (U. Aveiro, 2015-2019), President of the Inorganic Chemistry Division (Portuguese Chemical Society, 2007-2009), and first Director of the Doctoral Program in Nanosciences and Nanotechnology (U. Aveiro, until 2016).
 He is committed to diverse pedagogical and scientific dissemination activities, namely by lecturing topics on Nanochemistry, Inorganic Chemistry, Materials Chemistry, Pigments, and Physical-Chemistry.

-Prof. Jannick Duchet-Rumeau got a PhD diploma of University of Lyon in 1996 focused on modelling of the interface in a polyethylene/glass system tuned by the grafting connecting chains to improve the adhesion properties.
-She had a post PhD position in Louvain La Neuve (Belgium) where she worked on polymer nanotubes.
-In 1998, she got a full professor position in 2010 in the laboratory ‘Ingénierie des Matériaux Polymères’ UMR CNRS #5223.
-Her research topics are related to nanocomposites materials, mesoporous materials, nanomaterials from Ionic Liquids (Head of GDR LIPS http://www.gdr-lips.fr) and tailoring of interfaces/interphases in the heterogeneous materials.
+Prof. Jannick Duchet-Rumeau completed her Ph.D. at the University of Lyon in 1996, where she focused on the modelling of the interface in a polyethylene/glass system, tuned by the grafting connecting chains to improve the adhesion properties.
+She held a post-Ph.D. position at Louvain La Neuve (Belgium), where she worked on polymer nanotubes, in 1998.
+She started working as a full professor in 2010 at the laboratory ‘Ingenierie des Materiaux Polymeres’ UMR CNRS #5223.
+Her research topics are related to nanocomposites materials, mesoporous materials, nanomaterials from ionic liquids (Head of GDR LIPS http://www.gdr-lips.fr) and the tailoring of interfaces/interphases in the heterogeneous materials.

 Prof. Jean-François GERARD got his PhD diploma in Polymer Science in 1985 from researches dedicated to syntheses of zwitterionic polyurethanes from sulfobetainic diols for self-emulsifying systems.
 He joined in 1986 CNRS as permanent scientist and his expertise deals with interfaces in polymer-based materials and nanostructured polymers.
 He is author of about 240 papers in international journals and 110 invited lectures in international conferences.
 He acts also as vice-president of the European Center for Nanostructured Polymers) and President of the European Polymer Federation.